Pathways to care: Emergency Actions

 - Seek support for yourself prior to, during, and following an emergency action being taken (if needed you can access the Employee Assistance Programme).
 Separating a mokopuna from their parent/caregiver is one of the most stressful situations that social workers will deal with; it can affect people in different and various ways.

-Where a mokopuna is placed in the custody of the chief executive under section 39, 40 or 42 of the CYP& F Act, and is released within five days from that custody, before being brought before the Court, a report is to be sent to the Children's Commissioner.
-Section 47 of the Oranga Tamariki Act 1989 details the information required in the report.
+Where a mokopuna is placed in the custody of the chief executive under section 39, 40 or 42 of the Oranga Tamariki Act 1989, and is released within 5 days from that custody, before being brought before the court, a report is to be sent to the Ombudsman.